ucdavis-informatics/pieval/README.md

 Yes, this pretty much binds the app to UCD deployments but, vault goodness...
 '''
 DATASOURCE_TYPE = 'file'

+# value is either filesystem if DATASOURCE_TYPE == 'file' path or vault path if DATASOURCE_TYPE == 'db'
 DATASOURCE_LOCATION = 'example_database/'

+# defaulted to pieval.
+# Change this is you want to place tables in a different schema
+# only relevant if DATASOURCE_TYPE == 'db'
+DB_SCHEMA = 'pieval'

 ####################
 # logging config